 The ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) and the National Cancer Institute (NCI) assembled an Agents and Genes Working Group to review subprotocol concept proposals for NCI-ComboMATCH.
 Researchers across the NCI Clinical Trials Network (NCTN) were invited to submit high-level concepts following the brief scientific principles listed below.
 Proposals were general and did not need to be a full design.
 The concept sheet submission period is now closed.

-The NCI-ComboMATCH Agents and Genes Working Group (C-AGWG) will review the subprotocol concept proposals.
-The review will be by four members from each NCTN cooperative group along with additional members with developmental therapeutics and precision oncology expertise.
-Accepted subprotocols will be assembled into the different cassettes by this committee in coordination with each of the cooperative groups.
+The review was by four members from each NCTN cooperative group along with additional members with developmental therapeutics and precision oncology expertise.
+Accepted subprotocols are now being assembled in coordination with each of the cooperative groups.

 Brief Scientific Principles

 - Subprotocol proposals must be supported by both a strong scientific rationale and in vivo evidence of efficacy